Krombilus/Helldivers-2-VA-Stratagems/README.md

 The full list of commands, keywords, and nicknames can be found here: https://docs.google.com/spreadsheets/d/1ixjsCEgo8R7u2qoUsRPYr0QQEi9jiekKbC1ECiAlRUw/edit?usp=sharing

 I will update the profile whenever I have free time.

+Edit 5/21/25: I've finally updated this up to the current warbond (Masters of Ceremony), with much help from u/JackTehCatMan both from his testing and his own additions when I didn't play much anymore.